Skip to main content

 European Health Insurance Card

-Students will need the European Health Insurance Card which is obtainable from the relevant local health board.
+Students will need the European Health Insurance Card (EHIC) which is obtainable from the relevant local health board.
 The EHIC entitles holders to full medical treatment in any European Union country, for any condition, whether it is of an emergency nature.

-Full information on the EHIC is available on the European Health Insurance Card website: http://www.ehic.ie
+Full information on the EHIC is available on the European Health Insurance Card website: www.ehic.ie

 Private Health Insurance

 It is recommended that you take out some form of private health insurance policy to cover you while you are studying abroad.
 You should not rely on the cover provided by the EHIC as this may be quite limited.
+Public healthcare systems vary from country to country, and few countries pay the full cost of healthcare for holders of the EHIC.

-If your work placement meets the following criteria, you may be eligible for Erasmus funding:
+If your work placement meets the following criteria, you may be eligible for Erasmus+ funding:

 The first step in applying for your funding is sourcing your work placement.
 It is the student’s responsibility to source their own work placement.
-Use your connections such as lecturer, programme coordinators or other students.
+Use your connections such as lecturers, programme coordinators or other students.
 Here are some useful websites that advertise placement opportunities.

 Erasmusintern.org